6uhrmittag/taskbutler/README.rst

 Setup proactive GoogleAssistant reminders
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **This feature is BETA - it work's, but it's not well tested.
-Especially due times&timezones are not well tested yet**
+Especially timezones - they are confusing for Taskbutler ; D**

 This feature utilizes the "broadcast feature" in GoogleHome devices.
 The tool assistant-relay(https://github.com/greghesp/assistant-relay) can trigger a broadcast programmatically.